mit-bwsi-racecar-ms/website/docs/resources/faq.rst

 How do I get started?
 	- Read the `Curriculum Guide <https://mit-bwsi-racecar-ms.github.io/website/docs/intro/curriculum.html>`_.
 This should provide a brief overview of the course, as well as instructions on the order in which to complete the course curriculum.

+Do I need experience to start this course?
+	- Nope!
+This course was designed for students with little to no experience in programming or robotics.
+If you are interested in learning about programming, or making robots how to do cool things using computer vision, this is the place to start!
+No previous experience necessary!

 Who should I contact regarding technical issues for this course?
 	- Email bwsi-rms-help.mit.edu